-There are amendments and annual improvements to existing standards effective for annual periods subsequent to 2021, which are adopted by the FRSC.
-Management will adopt the following relevant pronouncements in accordance with their transitional provision, and, unless otherwise provided, none of these are expected to have significant impact on the Company's financial statements.
+There are amendments to existing standards effective for annual periods subsequent to 2022, which are adopted by the FSRSC.
+Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and, none of these are expected to have significant impact on the Company's financial statements, unless otherwise stated.